Lee Bong-ryun: Critical acclaim and further recognition

-In 2019, Lee had a busy year with several film and drama appearances.
-Lee appeared in the dramas When the Devil Calls Your Name and Melting Me Softly.
-In the film Birthday, she played Jeong-suk, a family member who calmly supports Jeong-il (Sul Kyung-gu) and Soon-nam (Jeon Do-yeon) after they lose their son.
-She also appeared as the third older sister of the main character Yong-nam (Jo Jung-seok) in the action film Exit, which surpassed 10 million viewers at the box office.
+In 2019, Lee appeared in several film and television projects, including the dramas When the Devil Calls Your Name and Melting Me Softly.
+In the film Birthday, she portrayed Jeong-suk, a relative providing support to the protagonists (Sul Kyung-gu) and Soon-nam (Jeon Do-yeon) following the loss of their son.
+She also appeared as the third older sister of Yong-nam (Jo Jung-seok) in the action film Exit, which recorded over 10 million admissions at the box office.

 Lee gained wider recognition for her role in Kim Ji-young, Born 1982, film starring Jung Yu-mi and Gong Yoo.
 Based on the million-seller novel of the same name by Cho Nam-Joo, it was released on October 23, 2019.
-She portrayed Hye-soo, a character becomes a strong supporter for Ji-young.
-Hye-soo supports Ji-young's dreams, assists her in returning to work both materially and spiritually, and provides sound advice when needed.
+She portrayed Hye-soo, a character who encourages the protagonist's professional aspirations and assists in her return to the workforce.
+Her performance was noted for its portrayal of a supportive peer providing practical guidance to the titular character.

 Lee has been a frequent cast member in productions staged by the National Theater Company of Korea.
 In 2020, she was cast as Princess Hamlet in the gender-blind production of Shakespeare's Hamlet for the National Theater Company's 70th anniversary.
 For this role, she won the 57th Baeksang Arts Awards for Best Actress in a Play.

 In 2020, Lee starred in When the Weather Is Fine.
-In late 2020, Lee had two notable supporting roles on the small screen.
-She played Myung-sook in Lee Eung-bok's Netflix series Sweet Home, portraying a grieving mother pushing an empty stroller, unable to cope with the loss of her baby.
-Myung-sook later transforms into a monster driven by an overwhelming desire to protect her child; however, her monstrous form is non-aggressive and does not attack others.
-Lee was praised for her heartbreaking performance in this role.
-Later in 2020, Lee appeared in the JTBC drama Run On Park May, the CEO of a film company specializing in art films and the best friend and roommate of Oh Mi-joo (Shin Se-kyung).
-She was praised for her on-screen chemistry with Shin.
+In the latter half of the year, she held supporting roles in two television projects.
+She portrayed Myung-sook in Lee Eung-bok's Netflix series Sweet Home, a woman grieving the loss of her infant.
+As the narrative progresses, the character undergoes a transformation into a non-aggressive entity motivated by a protective instinct.
+Her portrayal was noted for its emotional depth and the character's unique behavioral traits within the series.
+Later in 2020, Lee appeared in the JTBC drama Run On as Park May, the CEO of an art film production company and the roommate of the protagonist, Oh Mi-joo (Shin Se-kyung).
+Her performance in the series was noted for the rapport established with co-star Shin.